Intro to Traditional 401(k)s

 It’s no secret that 401(k)s are the most popular type of business retirement plan available.
 Here’s some 401(k) information to explain why.

 If your employees decide to participate, they can choose what percentage of their compensation they want to contribute to the plan, up to a set annual limit.
-For 2016, total contributions can be 100% of compensation up to $18,000.
-If they’re over age 50, they can contribute an additional $6,000 annually.
+For 2018, total contributions can be 100% of compensation up to $18,500.

 Contributions by owners and highly compensated employees may be limited, based on participation by other employees.
 If that’s an issue, a Safe Harbor 401(k) might be worth considering.